nicfix/microservices-cheatsheet/docs/architecture/security/000-use-always-oauth2-for-authentication.md

 Several library implementations exist for the most used languages/platforms.

-Please refer to this quide for an in-depth step-by-step overview of OAuth2.
+Please refer to this guide (https://www.oauth.com/) for an in-depth step-by-step overview of OAuth2.